redhat-openstack/website/source/install/packstack.html.md

 If you plan on having **external** network access to the server and instances, this is a good moment to properly configure your network settings.
 A static IP address to your network card, and disabling NetworkManager are good ideas.

+**On CentOS Stream 8/RHEL 8:**

-On RHEL 8/CentOS 8/CentS Stream 8, network-scripts is deprecated and not installed by default, so needs to be installed explicitly.
+network-scripts is deprecated and not installed by default, so needs to be installed explicitly.

 ```
 $ sudo dnf install network-scripts -y
 ```

+Disable firewalld and NetworkManager

 ```
 $ sudo systemctl disable firewalld